dougbutner/web-4/README.md

 Decentralized web.
 Applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

  - **Web 4**
-Time web.
-Layers on top of current socioeconomic systems built on time-limited currency that is given freely to recipients.
+Democratic web.
+Enabling meaningful layers on top of current socioeconomic systems built on time-limited cryptocurrency that is given freely to recipients.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.